olearylab/raman_etal_2018/raman_etal_2018/README.md

 figure_x.py is the code from which figure x was made in the paper.
 Figure 6 is made up of the output of two scripts: Figure_6_linear.py and Figure_6_nonlinear.py.

-Apologies in advance for the cryptic coding!
-This was my first time using Python.